qri-io/website/content/docs/reference/starlib.md

 ** **
 # <a id="math" href="#math">math</a>
-math defines mathimatical functions, it's intented to be a drop-in subset of python's math module for starlark: https://docs.python.org/3/library/math.html
+math defines mathematical functions, it's intended to be a drop-in subset of python's math module for starlark: https://docs.python.org/3/library/math.html
 ## Functions

 #### `math.acos(x)`